-The REIT's credit risk is attributable to cash in bank.
+The REIT's credit risk is attributable to cash in banks and trade receivables.
 The REIT maintains defined credit policies and continuously monitors defaults of counterparties, identified either individually or by group, and incorporate this information into its credit risk controls.
 Where available at a reasonable cost, external credit ratings and/or reports on counterparties are obtained and used.
 The REIT's policy is to deal only with creditworthy counterparties.

-The maximum credit risk exposure of financial assets as at December 31, 2023 and 2022 is the carrying amount of the financial assets as shown in the statements of financial position (or in the detailed analysis provided in the notes to financial statements), as summarized below.
+The maximum credit risk exposure of financial assets as at December 31, 2024 and 2023 is the carrying amount of the financial assets as shown in the statements of financial position (or in the detailed analysis provided in the notes to financial statements), as summarized below.

-Notes 2023 2022
+(Amounts in PHP) Notes 2024 2023

+Cash 4 891,662 51,889,838

-Cash Trade and other receivables 4 5 P 51,889,838 1,051,325,057 P 4,625,289 392,386,454
+Trade receivables 5 889,500,954 1,051,325,057

-P1,103,214,895 P 397,011,743
+890,392,616 1,103,214,895